Seminary was exhausting.

-Don’t get me wrong—I’ve enjoyed my seminary experience.
-It’s been immensely beneficial.
-But it’s also been rigorous.
+Don’t get me wrong—I enjoyed the experience.
+It was immensely beneficial.
+But it was also rigorous.

 When I first contemplated seminary back in college, I felt like the kids in Jerry Seinfeld’s bit when they learn of Halloween.
 I didn’t have a category for something so spectacular.
 Who wouldn’t jump at the chance to live in a theological Disneyland?